isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-relieve-back-pain-fast.markdown

 [documented](https://www.bls.gov/news.release/pdf/osh2.pdf)
 to causes also a third of all work-related disability cases in the United States.

-So, what causes back pain?Â Back pain and other spine-related problems result from poor posture, [poor workplace ergonomics](http://www.osha.gov/SLTC/ergonomics/index.html) , or bad sleeping habits.
+So, what causes back pain?
+Back pain and other spine-related problems result from poor posture, [poor workplace ergonomics](http://www.osha.gov/SLTC/ergonomics/index.html) , or bad sleeping habits.